j-easy/easy-states/README.md

 * `State`: a particular state the machine can be on at given point in time
 * `Event`: represents an event that may trigger an action and change the state of the machine
 * `Transition`: represents a transition between two states of the machine when an event occurs
-* `FinateStateMachine`: core abstraction of finite state machine
+* `FiniteStateMachine`: core abstraction of a finite state machine

 Using Easy States, you can define FSM transitions with an intuitive fluent API: